-The following are taken to the capital reserve through the capital column in the Income Statement: Capital reserve - other, forming part of the distributable reserves:
+The following are taken to the capital reserve through the capital column in the Income Statement:

+Capital reserve - other, forming part of the distributable reserves:

-- gains and losses on the disposal of investments; - realised exchange gains and losses of a capital nature; and - expenses allocated to this reserve in accordance with the above policies
+- gains and losses on the disposal of current investments; - realised exchange gains and losses of a capital nature; - expenses allocated to this reserve in accordance with the above policies; and - capital expenses.

-Capital reserve - investment holding gains, not distributable:
+Capital Reserve - investment holding gains, not distributable:

-- increase and decrease in the value of investments held at the year end; and - unrealised exchange gains of a capital nature.
+- increase and decrease in the value of investments and current assets held at the year end; and - unrealised exchange gains of a capital nature.